ricn/ricn.github.io/_drafts/2015-09-20-pjax-in-phoenix.markdown

 ...
 {% endhighlight %}

 You only see the body part of the layout above.
 The rest is omitted to save space.
 Notice that we have added a div with id pjax-container.
-We want pjax to grab the URLs that will be rendered in @inner then replace #pjax-container with whatever it gets back from the serve.
+We want pjax to grab the URLs that will be rendered in `@inner` then replace `#pjax-container` with whatever it gets back from the server.
 No styles or scripts will be reloaded.
 Also notice that we have added links to jQuery and the pjax library at the bottom of the body.

 Next we need to initialize pjax when the user hit the web app for the first time:

 {% highlight javascript %}
 // web/static/js/app.js
-import "deps/phoenix_html/web/static/js/phoenix_html"
+...

 $(function () {
   $(document).pjax("a", "#pjax-container");
 });
 {% endhighlight %}

-This means that all a tags within the #pjax-container will be loaded used as a pjax-link and load the url content using ajax.
+This means that all a tags within the #pjax-container will be used as a pjax-link and load the url content using ajax.

 Now, we are getting closer to a complete solution.
 But we still need to tell the server to not render and send the layout